A Security Framework for General Blockchain Layer 2 Protocols: Comparative Analysis of L2 Designs

-In sidechains and rollups, the \texttt{update} logic is reused across request types via $\mathcal{F}_{\text{update}}$, resulting in uniform liveness behavior.
+\textbf{$(f, T)$-Liveness} characterizes the protocol's resilience to adversarial blocking of honest requests, as well as the latency that is caused by off-chain interaction or on-chain interaction.
+In sidechains and rollups, the update logic is reused across three different request types via $\mathcal{F}_{\text{update}}$, resulting in uniform liveness behavior.
 For sidechains, $T_{L_2}$-bounded liveness is guaranteed for off-chain updates as long as the consensus threshold is met (e.g., a majority of honest operators).
-However, operations that require anchoring on L1—such as joining or exiting—also depend on the liveness of the L1 ledger, yielding a total latency of $T_{L_2} + T_{L_1}$.
+However, operations that require anchoring on L1, such as joining or exiting, also depend on the liveness of the L1 blockchain, yielding a total latency of $T_{L_2} + T_{L_1}$.

-Rollups exhibit uniform liveness across all requests, as every update must be finalized on L1.
-As long as one honest operator exists and the L1 ledger is live, progress is guaranteed.
-Thus, rollups are less sensitive to L2 synchrony and exhibit optimal fault tolerance but they are entirely dependent on L1 throughput and liveness guarantees, resulting in a latency of $T_{L_2} + T_{L_1}$ for all operations.
+Rollups exhibit uniform liveness across all requests, as every update must be committed on L1.
+When at least one operator is honest and the L1 blockchain remains live, the protocol progress is guaranteed.
+Rollups are therefore less sensitive to L2 synchrony and achieve optimal fault tolerance.
+However, they are entirely dependent on L1 throughput and liveness, resulting in a latency of $T_{L_2} + T_{L_1}$ for all operations.
+For the special case in which censored clients submit requests directly to the L1 blockchain, liveness performance coincides with that of L1 itself with the latency $T_{L_1}$.

 In contrast, PCFs exhibit request-specific liveness behavior.
-The \emph{open} and \emph{update} procedures require active participation from all involved parties, meaning any crash or delay can block progress.
-As a result, $T_{L_2}$ is undefined or unbounded unless all participants are honest and responsive.
-The \emph{settlement} procedure, however, supports unilateral execution, and its liveness depends solely on L1 liveness, with latency dominated by $T_{L_1}$.
-In general, PCF protocols are highly sensitive to participant behavior, with liveness varying significantly across subroutines.
+The joining and update procedures require active participation from all honest clients; as captured by the ideal functionality, the adversary can influence when these procedures complete either through corruption (under the assumption of at least one honest client) or through communication delays.
+Consequently, any corrupted or delayed participant can censor progress.
+Since joining involves interaction with the L1 blockchain while updates are committed entirely off-chain, the corresponding latencies are $T_{L_1} + T_{L_2}$ and $T_{L_2}$, respectively.
+The \emph{settlement} procedure, by contrast, supports two modes: the collaborative mode, whose liveness can still be affected by other clients, and the unilateral mode, whose liveness depends solely on L1 and thus incurs a latency dominated by $T_{L_1}$.
+Overall, PCF protocols are highly sensitive to participant behavior, with liveness varying significantly across subroutines.

-\textbf{Data Availability.} The \(\mathcal{F}_{\text{read}}\) subroutine models the ability of clients to access the current L2 state.
-The availability guarantees and storage complexity vary significantly across L2 designs.